Galway v Kerry: Preview, time, TV schedule and everything you need to know

 TIME

-The All-Ireland football final will throw in at 3.30pm in Croke Park., Dublin.
+The All-Ireland football final will throw in at 3.30pm on Sunday in Croke Park, Dublin.

 TV SCHEDULE